freedmand/tapcompose/README.md

 ## Contributions

-tapcompose was conceived, coded, and designed by Dylan Freedman.
+tapcompose was conceived of, coded, and designed by Dylan Freedman.

 Contributors:

-* Ekta Patel helped prototype the interface.
+* Ekta Patel: helped prototype the interface

 tapcompose utilizes the following libraries: